toshikiochiai/NPVAE/README.md

 Two representative collections of compound structures within the project dataset, namely `collection_A.txt`(provided by Kakeya Lab.) and `collection_B.txt`(provided by Uesugi Lab.), are available.\
 However, Most other compound structures in the project dataset are unpublished, and restrictions apply to the availability of these data, which were used under license for the current study and therefore are not publicly available.

-## Available Data and Parameters
+## Pretrained Parameters
-The saved data from our training on the DrugBank&Project dataset can be found in the `pre-trained` folder.
+The saved parameters from our training on the DrugBank&Project dataset can be found in the `pre-trained` folder.
+These were obtained by including the non-public project datasets in the training.\
 If you want to use it in the following process, please specify this path as `LOAD_PATH`.

 ## Program Usage